thephpleague/uri/components/overview.md

 echo $path->__toString(); //displays '/toto%20le%20heros/file.xml'
 ~~~

-<p class="message-notice">Normalization and encoding are specific to the URI part/component.</p>
+<p class="message-notice">Normalization and encoding are specific to the URI part.</p>

 ### UriPart::getUriComponent

-Returns the normalized/encoded string version of the URI part/component with its optional delimiter if required.
+Returns the string representation of the normalized and encoded URI part with its optional delimiter if required.
 This is the form used by the URI object `__toString` method when building the URI string representation.

 ~~~php
 <?php